-Option Action Shortcut Stop Click the Stop icon to halt the execution of a program.
-Option/Alt Shift + S + Help Click the Help icon to open debugger documentation.
+Option Action Shortcut Help Click the Help icon to open debugger documentation.

 The top panel of the debugger window displays the program body; click in the grey margin next to a line number to add a breakpoint.
 The highlighted line in the top panel is the line that is about to execute.